 Although many Schar products have been tested and certified low FODMAP by Monash University, not every Schar product is low FODMAP.
 Here is a list including some of Schar’s certified options available in the United States.

-Other certified products available in the US
+Other certified low FODMAP breads available in the US

 Try a general low FODMAP serving